JoeyRosentel/JoeyRosentel.github.io/content/authors/admin/_index.md

     url: https://illinois.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: Undergraduate Physics at the University of Illinois at Urbana-Champaign.
-My interests lie in the intersection between abstract math and physics.

 # Interests to show in About widget
 interests:
   - Topology